Val4evr/Automatic-Word-Staircase/README.md

 Longer word not found.

 # The solver:
 It is a simple script that sends GET requests to the Datamuse API.
+Was quickly written by me to automate compulsory participation in this game during morning tutorial.

 # Installation:
 Just find a suitable location, clone the repo and run main.py: